varjoinen/varjoinen.github.io/src/content/posts/updating-the-site.en.md

 Lately I have been pondering about publishing new writings and how to do that easily.
-Medium is kind of an easy platform for writing & publishing but I don't like their tkae on [GDPR](https://www.eugdpr.org/) "compliance".
+Medium is kind of an easy platform for writing & publishing but I don't like their take on [GDPR](https://www.eugdpr.org/) "compliance".
 On the other hand I do not like overly complicated blogging or CMS platforms.

 After some searching I stumbled upon [Hugo](https://gohugo.io/).
 Long story